Neonatal Abstinence Syndrome

 How is neonatal abstinence syndrome diagnosed?

-The diagnosis is made based on a history of medicine or substance use in the mother, or on a baby's symptoms.
-An accurate report of the mother’s drug use is important.
-This includes the time the last drug was taken.
+The diagnosis is made based on a history of medicine or substance use in the mother and on a baby's symptoms.
+An accurate report of what medicine or drugs the mother took is important.
+This includes the times the substance was taken.
 The healthcare provider may use a scoring system to help diagnose and pinpoint how serious the baby’s withdrawal is.
 Points are given for certain signs and symptoms and the seriousness of each.
 This scoring may also help in planning treatment.

 If the provider thinks that the mother was using drugs, they may check meconium, urine, or umbilical cord blood or tissue.
 This should also be done if the baby shows symptoms of the syndrome even without a history.
 Some birth centers routinely screen all babies.